oesmith/ralio/README.md

         show <item>
         Show related information for an individual story, defect or task

+        edit <item> <field>
+        Edit a field of an individual story, defect or task in the system EDITOR

         open <item>
         Open a story, defect or task in a web browser